Vishay Intertechnology (NYSE:VSH) Issues Q2 2021 Earnings Guidance

 Vishay Intertechnology (NYSE:VSH) updated its second quarter 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of – for the period.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $790 million-$830 million, compared to the consensus revenue estimate of $770.65 million.

-A number of equities research analysts have recently issued reports on the company.
-Loop Capital upgraded Vishay Intertechnology from a hold rating to a buy rating and set a $30.00 price target for the company in a research report on Tuesday, April 13th.
-Bank of America cut Vishay Intertechnology from a neutral rating to an underperform rating and set a $20.00 price target on the stock. in a research note on Friday, January 15th.
-Finally, Zacks Investment Research cut Vishay Intertechnology from a strong-buy rating to a hold rating and set a $27.00 target price on the stock. in a research report on Tuesday, April 13th.
+Several research analysts have recently issued reports on the company.
+Zacks Investment Research lowered Vishay Intertechnology from a strong-buy rating to a hold rating and set a $27.00 target price for the company. in a research report on Tuesday, April 13th.
+Loop Capital upgraded Vishay Intertechnology from a hold rating to a buy rating and set a $30.00 price target on the stock in a research note on Tuesday, April 13th.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, March 30th.
-Shareholders of record on Wednesday, March 17th were issued a $0.095 dividend.
-The ex-dividend date of this dividend was Tuesday, March 16th.
-This represents a $0.38 annualized dividend and a yield of 1.63%.
-Vishay Intertechnology’s dividend payout ratio (DPR) is presently 30.16%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, March 30th.
+Shareholders of record on Wednesday, March 17th were paid a dividend of $0.095 per share.
+The ex-dividend date was Tuesday, March 16th.
+This represents a $0.38 annualized dividend and a yield of 1.59%.
+Vishay Intertechnology’s dividend payout ratio is 30.16%.

-In other Vishay Intertechnology news, Chairman Marc Zandman sold 64,953 shares of the business’s stock in a transaction on Monday, March 1st.
+In related news, CEO Gerald Paul sold 50,000 shares of the firm’s stock in a transaction on Friday, February 26th.
+The stock was sold at an average price of $23.74, for a total value of $1,187,000.00.
+Following the transaction, the chief executive officer now directly owns 217,396 shares of the company’s stock, valued at approximately $5,160,981.04.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, Chairman Marc Zandman sold 64,953 shares of the firm’s stock in a transaction on Monday, March 1st.
 The stock was sold at an average price of $24.67, for a total value of $1,602,390.51.
-Following the completion of the transaction, the chairman now directly owns 51,433 shares in the company, valued at approximately $1,268,852.11.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Gerald Paul sold 50,000 shares of the business’s stock in a transaction on Friday, February 26th.
-The shares were sold at an average price of $23.74, for a total value of $1,187,000.00.
-Following the completion of the transaction, the chief executive officer now owns 217,396 shares of the company’s stock, valued at $5,160,981.04.
+Following the completion of the transaction, the chairman now directly owns 51,433 shares in the company, valued at $1,268,852.11.
 The disclosure for this sale can be found here.
-Insiders own 8.11% of the company’s stock.
+8.11% of the stock is owned by corporate insiders.

 Vishay Intertechnology Company Profile